xonde/DevOps-Course-Workshop-Module-12-Learners/MigrateToIaC/instructions.md

 ## (Stretch) Add a staging environment

 One of the big advantages of Infrastructure as Code is that it allows you to easily set up (and tear down) test environments that closely match your production infrastructure.
-We should make sure we have a staging environment that matches our production infrastructure.
-We already have a template for that infrastructure, so we'd like to parameterise it to be able to use it in multiple environments.
-Terraform's solution to managing this is using different [workspaces](https://www.terraform.io/docs/language/state/workspaces.html).

-We'll be making our staging environment in the same resource group as our current resources, so will need to give them different names.
+Let's set up a staging environment that matches out current infrastructure using our Terraform config.

+First we need a way of giving resources in our staging environment different names in Azure, so they don't clash with our existing infrastructure.
-Make a new variable called "prefix" and use it to prefix the names of all your resources, e.g. `name = "${var.prefix}-terraformed-asp"`
+It's up to you how you do this, but a common way is to define a "prefix" variable and start all the names of your resources with that prefix, e.g `name = "${var.prefix}-terraformed-asp"`.
+If your existing resources don't have a common prefix, then your prefix can be the empty string for this set of infrastructure.

+Once you've done that, we need a way of managing separate environments from the same Terraform config.
+One way of managing multiple environments with Terraform is using [workspaces](https://www.terraform.io/docs/language/state/workspaces.html).
+Have a read of the documentation and create a new Terraform workspace.

-Create a new Workspace with Terraform and spin up your new environment with a different prefix.
+Bring up another copy of your infrastructure with a different prefix, in this new workspace.

 You'll need to find a way to migrate the data from the existing database across, or recreate it in the new database (it's only one table/row), as well as setting up a `azurerm_sql_firewall_rule` so that the App Service can talk to the database.